RocmFang/HuGE/README.md

 This repository provides a reference implementation of *HuGE* as described in the paper:<br>

 HuGE: An Entropy-driven Approach to Efficient and Scalable Graph Embeddings.<br>
-Peng Fang, Fang Wangy, Zhan Shi, Hong Jiang, Dan Feng, and Lei Yang <br>
+Peng Fang, Fang Wang, Zhan Shi, Hong Jiang, Dan Feng, and Lei Yang. <br>
 Accepted to [37th IEEE International Conference on Data Engineering, 2021.](https://icde2021.gr) <br>